U.S. flag

 Overview of behavioral health licensure

-• Definitions of telehealth, telemedicine, and what types of telehealth services can be provided.
+• Definitions of telehealth and types of telehealth services

-Check with the national association for your specialty area to find out more information.
+Tip: Check with your national association to find licensure guidelines.

 State licensure requirements for behavioral health professionals

-A range of providers deliver behavioral health care, including telebehavioral health.
-This care may be provided by physicians (especially, psychiatrists), psychologists, nurses, social workers, counselors, and therapists.
-There are different state licensing boards based on their profession.
+A range of providers deliver behavioral health care, including through telehealth.
+This care may be provided by psychiatrists, psychologists, social workers, counselors, therapists, and nurses.
+There are different state licensing boards based on the profession.

-The general rule regarding licensure requirements for telehealth services, including telebehavioral health, is for providers to meet the licensure requirements of the state where they are licensed and any licensure requirements of the state where the patient is physically located at the time of the telehealth appointment.
+Health professionals must meet the licensure requirements of the state where they are located and be licensed or legally permitted to practice in the state where the patient is located.
 Before providing telebehavioral health services, providers should check:

 Licensure and online prescribing